 Since your skin is one of the most obvious signs of aging, you should know the best way to take care of your skin.
 Doing so consistently would help slow down the appearance of unwanted lines and wrinkles.
 Here are some tips for you:

 Pamper the skin around your eyes by applying eye cream.
 A moisturizer will do well for your face, but your eyes need extra love because the skin is the thinnest and the oil glands are few.
 Keep it moisturized daily to prevent fine lines.

 Wash your face but not too much.

 Washing can help get rid of the industrial particles and chemicals in the air that your skin absorbs on a daily basis.
 Cleanse your face every night, use antioxidants, and apply the necessary repair cream.
 However, never forget that too much of something can cause more harm than good.

 So, avoid washing your face too much, especially with soap.
 Soaps with high pH levels will leave your skin dehydrated, cracked, and inflamed.
 Keep your skin’s natural lipids and proteins instead of trying to wash everything off your face, including its natural protection.
 A pH-neutral cleanser is the best choice when washing your face.

 Sunscreen should be used against excessive UV ray exposure daily.
-The outdoors should be enjoyed with the right amount of protection from skin cancer and skin aging. (note the word sunscreen should be a link to the sunscreen versus sunblock article)
+The outdoors should be enjoyed with the right amount of protection from skin cancer and skin aging.

 A daily ounce of SPF 30 will do the trick for a smooth, resilient, and wrinkle-free skin.
 Also, when combined with a moisturizer, you can expect it to reverse the damage of unintended sun exposure.